mwangi-george/Statistical-Analysis/screening-prep.md

 ## Tell me about yourself

-I am a data-driven problem solver with a passion for using data and machine learning techniques to tackle complex complex challenges.
+I am a data-driven problem solver with a passion for using data and machine learning techniques to tackle complex challenges.
 I have experience working with programming languages such as R and SQL, as well as with statistical analysis tools such as Microsoft Excel.
 In addition to my technical skills, I am a hardworking and open-minded person who is